Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Introduction

-The procedure of HTL typically involves first learning the pre-trained models over the source domain and some intermediate models sequentially and then combining them via some transformations to obtain estimators for the target domains; see Section~\ref{subsec: learning problem}.
-Therefore, it appears promising to exploit some existing well-known robustness results from classical nonparametric methods within the RKHS framework, e.g., \citet{dicker2017kernel,fischer2020sobolev, wang2022gaussian}, to develop robust transfer procedures with optimality guarantees.
-These existing robustness results demonstrate that the optimal convergence rate is still attainable even when estimators are learned within misspecified RKHSs.
-However, such robustness typically depends on the qualification of the learning algorithm (a quantity measuring the algorithm’s fitting capability; see definition in Section~\ref{subsec: def on SA}).
-If the relative regularity of the estimator to the true function deviates significantly from the qualification, these robustness results will no longer hold due to the well-known \textit{saturation effect} \citep{bauer2007regularization}, a phenomenon that the convergence rate of the algorithms fails to attain the information-theoretic lower bound.
-Thus, it is necessary to develop robustness not only against model misspecification but also to overcome the challenges posed by the saturation effect.
+The minimax optimality of spectral algorithms has been studied extensively in the literature; see, e.g., \citet{caponnetto2006optimal,caponnetto2007optimal,fischer2020sobolev,zhang2024optimality}.
+Existing results show that the optimal convergence rate of the generalization error is attainable even when the estimator learned via spectral algorithms is from a misspecified RKHS, i.e., $f^{*}\notin \mcH$.
+Such robustness to misspecification typically depends on the qualification of the spectral algorithms (a quantity measuring the algorithm’s fitting capability; see definition in Section~\ref{subsec: def on SA}).
+In particular, when the relative regularity of the estimator to the regression function exceeds twice the qualification, these robustness results against misspecified learning cases will break down due to the well-known \textit{saturation effect} \citep{bauer2007regularization}.
+In this regime, the algorithm's convergence rate is strictly suboptimal and cannot attain the information-theoretic lower bound.

-Aiming at the gap between theory and practice in the current analysis of HTL, we state the main question of this paper:

-In this work, we answer this question.
-We first give a new result on the robustness of misspecification for a widely used class of nonparametric methods, termed spectral algorithms, which overcomes saturation effects.
-We then utilize this result to achieve the main goal.
-To our knowledge, this work presents the first attempt to address HTL under concept shift that simultaneously fulfills the following two desirable properties: (1) robustness to misspecification of specified RKHSs; and (2) adaptively achieve minimax optimal convergence rates.
-Our main contributions can be summarized as follows.